37 Online Editing Jobs for Freelancers (Including Beginners)

 Their editors are also in charge of proofreading.

-Requirements: You need to have a degree from a top university and PhD-level editing experience.
+Requirements: You need a degree from a top university and PhD-level editing experience.

 Availability: Sibia is not hiring editors.